johns/cmsi488/homework3/README.md

 #### a. `3`
 #### `5`

 Variable scope begins after it is declared.
-Nonlocal variables with same name are used until variable is declared locally
+Nonlocal variables with same name are used until variable is declared locally.

 #### b. `undefined NaN`
-Variable scope is bounded by the function or block it is declared in, ```undefined``` at beginning of function/block
+Variable scope is bounded by the function or block it is declared in, ```undefined``` at beginning of function/block.

 #### c. `Error on line 3: x is not declared`
-Variable scope is bounded by the function or block it is declared in, but variable can't be accessed until declared
+Variable scope is bounded by the function or block it is declared in, but variable can't be accessed until declared.

 #### d. `75354253672`
 #### `75354253674`
-Variable scope is bounded by the function or block it is declared in, but variable is preassigned a nonsensical value before it's declared
+Variable scope is bounded by the function or block it is declared in, but variable is preassigned a nonsensical value before it's declared.

 #### e. `3`
 #### `-23482937128`
+Variable scope begins at the point of declaration, without waiting for the declaration to be complete.
+But since the identifier can be used right away, it appears as nonsense when used in its own declaration.

 #### f. `Error on line 4: x used in its own declaration`
-Variable scope is whole function, but compiler rejects use of identifier in its own declaration
+Variable scope is whole function, but compiler rejects use of identifier in its own declaration.

 ### 3. (5 pts) Describe the semantics of `private` in Ruby and C#.
 (Hint: they’re quite different.)
 Write well.
 You won’t get any points for a poorly written description.
 In Ruby a private function may not be called with an explicit receiver, the receiver is implicitly self.
-In C# a private member of an object is only accessible within the body of the same class
+In C# a private member of an object is only accessible within the body of the same class.